-Netherhall Learning Campus Junior School Pupil Premium strategy statement 2022/23
+Netherhall Learning Campus Junior School Pupil Premium strategy statement 2023/24 (3rd year of plan)

-This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.